Zenmap Reference Guide (Man Page)

 Nmap or Zenmap doesn’t behave the way you expect, first upgrade to the

-latest version available from http://nmap.org.
-If
+latest version available from https://nmap.org

 the problem persists, do some research to determine whether it has already